 1. Vim&Vigr Compression Socks

 This brand of socks specializes in compression technology that's not only comfortable, but also stylish.
 They're made with a high-quality fabric blend featuring cotton and Merino wool and are 200-needle count.
-This knit is extremely soft on the skin, while the compression technology provides just the right amount of pressure (15-20 mmHg) for all-day wear.
+This knit is extremely soft on the skin, while the compression technology provides just the right amount of pressure (15-20 mmHg, 15-20 millimeters of mercury, a measure of pressure) for all-day wear.